-* Because the total remaining shares is less than the total remaining request, the remaining shares are divided equally up to the total requested.
+* Because the total remaining units is less than the total remaining request, the remaining units are divided equally up to the total requested.

 Table 1.
-Example of How Initial Grower-Shares Are Sold to Member per Section 3.
+Example of How Initial Grower-Units Are Sold to Member per Section 3.

 Page 2 of 2